hz6/KinTouch/README.md

-# KinTouch
+# Project name: KinTouch
-a web application with similar functionality as twitter
+A web application with similar functionality as twitter (but in an 'open community')
 # Project description:
 * Application name: KinTouch
-* Technique used: React.js Redux Bootstrap Express Node.js
+* Technique used: React.js Redux Bootstrap Express.js Node.js